SsenfumaGodfrey/Portfolio/README.md

 - Served as the key link between data operations and commercial teams, translating business questions into analytical projects and data insights into actionable recommendations.

+### Product Analyst  - Freelance Project (Remote)  2022.
+- Conducted quantitative analysis of user engagement data to evaluate feature adoption and performance, providing insights that influenced the product roadmap for the client projects.
+-  Established key product metrics like user retention and built dashboards to monitor product health, enabling data-driven prioritization.
+- Conducted exploratory data analysis (EDA) to identify fraudulent transaction patterns using My SQL which helped shareholders to detect fraud transactions by 65%.